-This analysis of GHG emissions from the Preferred Alternative focuses on $CO_2$ , $N_2O$ , and methane.
-To present a complete inventory of all GHGs, the analysis in this chapter adds together the component emissions and presents them as carbon dioxide equivalent ( $CO_2e$ ) emissions-a unit representing the quantity of each GHG weighted by its effectiveness in changing the energy balance, using $CO_2$ as a reference.
+This analysis of GHG emissions from the Preferred Alternative focuses on CO2, N2O, and methane.
+To present a complete inventory of all GHGs, the analysis in this chapter adds together the component emissions and presents them as carbon dioxide equivalent (CO2e) emissions-a unit representing the quantity of each GHG weighted by its effectiveness in changing the energy balance, using CO2 as a reference.
 This is achieved by multiplying the quantity of each GHG emitted by a factor called global warming potential (GWP).
-GWPs account for the lifetime and the radiative forcing of each chemical over a period of 100 years (e.g., $CO_2$ has a much shorter atmospheric lifetime than SF6, and therefore has a much lower GWP, indicating that it is a more effective as a GHG overall).
+GWPs account for the lifetime and the radiative forcing5 of each chemical over a period of 100 years (e.g., CO2 has a much shorter atmospheric lifetime than SF6, and therefore has a much lower GWP.
 The GWPs for the main GHGs discussed here are presented in Table 14-1.